Category Archives: Current social issues

 The Solicitor-General submitted shortly (the point, in his submission, did not require extensive argument) that the Act does not apply to any interest other than one already known to the law of property at the time when the Act was passed.
 It therefore could not protect the plaintiffs’ interests.
 I do not think I need decide the theoretical question whether a proprietary interest of a new kind which was created, or held to exist, after the passing of the Act, would be protected by it.
 Mr. Woodward submitted that the words “right, power, or privilege over, or in connexion with, the land” were wide enough to cover “communal native title” which was shown by the evidence to be vested in the Rirratjingu and the Gumatj in respect of the land attributed to their respective clans.
 With respect, I think this is begging the question.
 It amounts to saying that whenever aboriginal natives are found in occupation of land under a system which does not recognize private property in land, that is “communal native title,” and that that alone is sufficient to attract the protection of the words “right, power, or privilege over, or in connexion with, the land” in the Act.’

-- Federal Law Report, Milirrpum and other v.
+Federal Law Report, Milirrpum and other v.
 Nabalco Pty.
 Ltd and the Commonwealth of Australia (1971, pp. 272-273)

-Leave a Comment
+Leave a comment

-Fieldwork Photo (2008)
+Fieldwork photo (2008)

-There is a something unique about the bi-directional nature of representation and accountability in Australian democracy.
 The following excerpt is taken from my field notes (2008).
 They are notes on a rather tense meeting between senior Yolŋu people and government representatives when ‘welfare quarantining’ [4] was first introduced in Arnhem Land.
 I have noted major edits or omissions with ellipses.

 Fieldnotes, Friday 8th February 2008